Alfred Sisley Most Famous Paintings

 When he executed this work he lived in the neighboring village of Moret-sur-Loing.
 Writing to Monet in 1881 Sisley described the region: "It’s not a bad part of the world, rather a chocolate-box landscape.
 When I arrived there were many fine things to do, but they have worked on the canal, cut the trees, made quays, aligned the banks."

-This painting is closely related to Sisley’s painting of the same view, dated 1897, which is today in a private collection.
-Both views were probably painted from a window of the Osborne Hotel overlooking the Bay.
+This painting was probably painted from a window of the Osborne Hotel overlooking the Bay.
 In a letter to his friend Adolph Tavernier, sent on the 18th of August 1897, soon after arrival at the hotel, Sisley wrote?
 I have been here for five days.

 The countryside is totally different from Penarth, more hilly, and on a larger scale.
 The sea is magnificent and the subjects are interesting.
 But you have to fight hard against the wind, which reigns supreme here.
 I had not experienced this nuisance before, but I am getting used to coping with it and have already discovered the knack.
 I think I shall wait till the bad weather drives me away because there is plenty to do here.’